"OVER THE TAVERN" -- OVER THREE HUNDRED PRODUCTIONS!!

 His next play, a backstage comedy called, “Don’t Talk to the Actors,” has received both East and West Coast premieres and garnered such accolades as “drop-dead, scream-out-loud, tear-wrenchingly funny,” (Buffalo News) ...“unstoppable laughter,” (Cypress Chronicle) and “hilarious show-biz farce.”
 (Event News, Cal.)

-Tom’s most recent play, “Miracle on South Division Street,” just completed an off-Broadway run (St. Luke's Theatre) after delighting audiences and the NY Times.
-"Miracle" premiered at Upstate New York’s Penguin Repertory Theatre in 2009 and, once more, broke a box office record.
+“Miracle on South Division Street,” just completed an off-Broadway run (St. Luke's Theatre) after delighting audiences and the NY Times.
+"Miracle" premiered at Upstate New York’s Penguin Repertory Theatre and once more broke a box office record.
 Peter Kramer of the Journal News called it, “A rollicking comedy where one revelation builds on another to an unexpected and thoroughly satisfying conclusion.
 Best to order tickets before it sells out."

 "TAVERN" GOES INTERNATIONAL: “Over the Tavern” was recently given the Irish treatment, being adapted for Irish audiences.
 It premiered at Cork Arts Theatre in 2009 and was remounted in 2010, being the largest box office draw in that theatre’s history.